-Here are three things your mediator probably won’t tell you (and why you should hire them anyway).
+Here are three things your good mediator probably won’t tell you (and why you should hire them anyway).

 1. I’m not necessarily good at handling conflict in my own life